Frankwarnaar/minor-persgroep/README.md

 * [ ] Dashboard for authors and reviewers to watch their statistics
 * [ ] Create ranking with authors
 * [ ] General comments on articles
-* [ ] Version control on articles to on what content reviews were done

 ## Process